 The problem is with one of newest applications of "junk science", the Drug Recognition Expert.
-The Atlanta investigation focused on what it said was one of the most hightly trained officers in the department, and someone who had been certified as a Drug Recognition Expert.
-Despite that - and certification - he found several people were "impaired", when the results came back showing they had nothing in their system.
-The officer was even awarded a medal by Mothers Against Drunk Driving", and the Cobb County DUI task force was recognized for it's work.
+The Atlanta investigation focused on what it said was one of the most highly trained officers in the department, and someone who had been certified as a Drug Recognition Expert.
+Despite that - and certification - he found several people were "impaired" when the results came back showing they had nothing in their system.
+The officer was even awarded a medal by Mothers Against Drunk Driving", and the Cobb County DUI task force was recognized for its work.
 That's pretty remarkable; where else but the criminal justice system can you be rewarded for screwing up.
-The more accurate interpretation is that the criminal justice system (at least from the law enforcement side) isn't concerned with getting it right - only with with makeing arrests.
+The more accurate interpretation is that the criminal justice system (at least from the law enforcement side) isn't concerned with getting it right - only with making arrests.

 The problem with DRE trained officers is just beginning